opturtio/ElevateR/doc/implementation_document.md

 ## Features

 1. **Map Visualization**:
-   - Display a map of Helsinki using Leaflet.
+   - Display a map of Helsinki Metropolitan area using Leaflet.
    - Cluster and display markers for public transport stations.
    - Different colors and icons represent different types of transport (bus, tram, train, metro, ferry).